OpenRANet: Neuralized Spectrum Access by Joint Subcarrier and Power Allocation with Optimization-based Deep Learning: OpenRANet: An Optimization-based Deep Learning Model with Projection and Convex Optimization Layers for Total Power Minimization

 where $C$ is a trade-off of the violation of the constraint $\sum_{m=1}^M e^{\tilde{r}_l^m} \geq \bar{r}_l$, e.g., if we cannot tolerate any violation of this constraint, we can set $C$ to a large positive number and vice versa.

 The dataset $ \bm{D} $ in \eqref{eq:loss} includes labeled training data with channel gain, noise power, and the minimal required transmission rate as inputs, while the optimal solution $ \p^* $ serves as the output of the OpenRANet model.
 In practical applications, this dataset can be obtained through various methods, such as simulations or historical data.
-To create the dataset, we can first conduct simulations of the O-RAN environment by modeling different scenarios that encompass various user distributions, channel gains, noise power levels, and required transmission rates.
-In these simulations, we compute the optimal power allocation for each scenario using established algorithms, like the branch and bound algorithm, which systematically explores the solution space to find optimal allocations while meeting constraints.
-Additionally, we can gather historical data from existing O-RAN deployments, which may include real-world measurements of channel conditions, noise levels, and actual power allocations used to meet data rate requirements.
+To create the dataset, we can first conduct simulations of the Open RAN environment by modeling different scenarios that encompass various user distributions, channel gains, noise power levels, and required transmission rates.
+In these simulations, we compute the optimal power allocation for each scenario using established algorithms, like the branch and bound algorithm \cite{zhai2017rate, balakrishnan1991branch}, which systematically explores the solution space to find optimal allocations while meeting constraints.
+Additionally, we can gather historical data from existing Open RAN deployments, which may include real-world measurements of channel conditions, noise levels, and actual power allocations used to meet data rate requirements.
 This historical data helps validate and refine the synthetic dataset, ensuring it reflects realistic operating conditions and variations.
+By combining these two sources, we can create a robust training dataset that captures a wide range of scenarios, enhancing the model's ability to generalize and accurately predict optimal power allocations in real applications.

 To compute the gradient of the loss for the learning parameters $\bm{W}$ in the backward propagation, we first need to derive $\frac{\partial \mathbf{\Phi}(\tilde{\r}(\bm{W}),\G,\bm{\sigma})}{\partial \tilde{\r}(\bm{W})}$ for the last convex optimization layer, and then derive $\frac{\partial \tilde{\r}(\bm{W})}{\partial\bm{W}}$ for the previous layers of the CNN in our model.
 In what follows, we will present the derivation of $\frac{\partial \mathbf{\Phi}(\tilde{\r}(\bm{W}),\G,\bm{\sigma})}{\partial \tilde{\r}(\bm{W})}$ briefly.
 Given the input $\tilde{\r}(\bm{W})$, the problem in \eqref{opt:optL} is convex and its primal-dual solution $(\tilde{\p}^*,\bm{\lambda}^*)$ can be effectively obtained by using Algorithm \ref{alg:decentralizedAlg}.
 Therefore, we can consider the primal-dual solution as a function of $\tilde{\r}(\bm{W})$, i.e., $\tilde{\p}^*(\tilde{\r}(\bm{W}))$ and $\bm{\lambda}^*(\tilde{\r}(\bm{W}))$.
 The key aspect to differentiating $\tilde{\p}^*(\tilde{\r}(\bm{W}))$ for $\tilde{\r}(\bm{W})$ is to differentiating the KKT conditions of \eqref{opt:optL} by using matrix calculus techniques, as the solution of \eqref{opt:optL} can be found by finding the root of the KKT conditions.
 Specifically, let us denote $\bm{\mathcal{K}}(\tilde{\p},\bm{\lambda})$ as